aggregateknowledge/hll-storage-spec/README.md

 hll-storage-spec
 ================

-Storage specification for various HLL implementations
+Storage specification for various HLL implementations.
+See `STORAGE.md` for details.